-We’d hate for you have to spend hours and hours creating a character and wasting your life away on one of these games that don’t have a pay-off.
-All too often, these types of games can just be an endless time sink.
+We’d hate for you to have to spend hours and hours creating a character and wasting your life away on one of these games that don’t have a pay-off.
+All too often, these types of games can just be an endless time-sink.
 That’s not what we’re looking for, though; we want something juicier, something meatier.
 Something that isn’t pay-to-win.

 See Also: Best MMOS of All-Time